|Guide||♦||23 Triplogs||Mine 0||1 Topic|

 We hiked this trail from its junction with Grant Creek to the trailhead near its junction with 315.
 So we hiked it in reverse, I don't think I would do in and out on this trail, too steep and too much bushwhacking, and there are too many other beautiful trails to use in the Blue Range that can be used as part of a loop.

-To start, the trail is fairly easy to follow, along steeple creek, this was the easiest part of the trail to follow.
-After about a mile or so it becomes increasingly difficult to follow, however, it is hard to get lost as you follow the creek up to its headwaters.
+To start, the trail is relatively easy to follow, along steeple creek; this was the easiest part of the trail to follow.
+After about a mile or so, it becomes increasingly difficult to follow.
+However, it is hard to get lost as you follow the creek up to its headwaters.
 The trail climbs relentlessly and mercilessly as it ascends approximately 3400ft in about 6miles, not to mention that the end of the trail is at nearly 9200ft in elevation!
-These conditions can make for a strenuous hike without a backpack, and on well-defined trail let alone one where you are continuously creating a path through knee-high fern, poison oak, and other prickly bushes and bushes.
-But the hike was extraordinary, with great views near the top, and mushrooms and other fungus growing everywhere.
-All on the hike we saw numerous birds and many signs of wildlife.
+These conditions can make for a strenuous hike without a backpack and on a well-defined trail, let alone one where you continuously create a path through knee-high fern, poison oak, and other prickly bushes and bushes.
+But the hike was extraordinary, with great views near the top and mushrooms and other fungus growing everywhere.
+All on the hike, we saw numerous birds and many signs of wildlife.
 Make sure you are a bit noisy when hiking in the area, as I have never seen so many bear tracks in my life.
 It had recently rained, very heavily actually, and we could see the remnants of dens that had caved in from the rains.
 There were also a few tracks that we believed to be wolf tracks as they were too large for a coyote.
-Near the top, it becomes pointless to look for a trail, as the ferns are about shoulder level and it becomes much less rocky.
+It becomes pointless to look for a trail near the top, as the ferns are about shoulder level, and it becomes much less rocky.